-For the loans and receivables category, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
+For the financial assets measured at amortised category, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
 The carrying amount of the asset is reduced and the amount of the loss is recognised in the income statement.
 If a loan or held-to-maturity investment has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.

-In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its costs is also evidence that the assets are impaired.
-If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit of loss - is removed from equity as a reclassification adjustment to other comprehensive income and recognised in profit or loss.
+In the case of equity investments classified as financial assets measured at fair value though other comprehensive income, a significant or prolonged decline in the fair value of the security below its costs is also evidence that the assets are impaired.
+If any such evidence exists for financial assets measured at fair value through other comprehensive income, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit of loss - is removed from equity as a reclassification adjustment to other comprehensive income and recognised in profit or loss.